Life Insurance Takes Back Seat To Other Cover

 Aviva is just one of many low-cost UK life insurance providers, offering cover that begins at just £5 a month.

 At the time, the company paid out 99 percent of the life insurance claims it received, with an average payout of almost £51,000.

 Aviva discovered that families rank repayment of unsecured debts and establishment of savings accounts higher than financially protecting homes or loved ones.

 Zurich found that three-quarters of UK residents had home contents insurance, and 58 percent had building insurance but only slightly more than one-third had life insurance.

 These priorities may make sense for people who live for today but it is important to think about tomorrow.
 Life can change (or end) in an instant and we should prepare ourselves and our loved ones for this event.
-Purchasing a life insurance policy is one way to do this.
+Purchasing a life insurance for seniors policy is one way to do this.